The biggest World Cup field in history

 - Scotland

 The biggest European stories: Italy did not qualify for a third consecutive cycle — see our Italy disaster breakdown.
-Sweden also missed out.
 Norway and Austria are back at a World Cup after long absences.
 Scotland qualified for their first World Cup since 1998.
+The European playoffs in March 2026 added Czechia, Bosnia and Herzegovina, Türkiye, and Sweden — the latter avoiding what would have been a stunning consecutive miss.

 South America (CONMEBOL) — 6 teams